Questions regarding Longview ISD's dyslexia programs should be addressed to:

 903-381-2278

-Longview ISD maintains a staff of around 10 dyslexia teachers and therapists to serve approximately 200 students in grades 1-12 throughout the district.
+Longview ISD maintains a staff of about 10 dyslexia therapists to serve approximately 200 students in grades 1-12 throughout the district.
 Each campus is assigned a dyslexia teacher/therapist and they are assigned to no more than two campuses.
-Five of the dyslexia specialists are Certified Academic Language Therapists (CALT) and considered licensed dyslexia therapists.
-The remaining teachers are currently enrolled in the training program and will be licensed dyslexia therapist in 1-2 years.
-Licensure requires training to take place concurrently while the teacher works with students for two consecutive years.

 The LISD Board approved Take Flight as the district's primary program for students with dyslexia.
 Take Flight is a comprehensive intervention for students with dyslexia.
 The program is a curriculum written by the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Scottish Rite for Children.
 The curriculum was designed for use by dyslexia therapists with children 7 years and older who have dyslexia.
 The district implements Take Flight with fidelity offering students 45-minute sessions, 5 days per week.